ellisoalgo/rick-and-morty-character-db/README.md

 ## Application Workflow
 - **Fetching Data**: Data is fetched from the Rick and Morty API using the Fetch API.
 - **Rendering Characters**: The character data is rendered in a list format.
-- **Filtering**: Users can filter characters based on name, status, planet of origin, and species.
+- **Filtering**: Users can filter characters based on name, status, planet of origin, location and species.
 If there are no matches, an error message will appear.
 The reset button allows users to reset the filters to their original state and start to search from scratch.
 - **Character Details**: Clicking on a character displays detailed information about them.
 When the route does not match any characters, an error message is displayed that allows the user to navigate back to the home page.
 When navigating back to the search page, the search inputs are maintained so the user can continue browsing with the parameters they had already entered.
 ## Application Screens
 **Main screen**